 If you maintain RSS feeds on your website, you can inform the GFIS team of your RSS feed(s) and we link it to the GFIS search by filling in the Submit Feed Form.

-If you do not maintain RSS feeds, you can still add a single forest information item to the GFIS search by filling in the Submit Item Form.
+If you do not maintain RSS feeds, you can still add a single forest information item to the GFIS search by filling in the Add Content Form.

 RSS (Rich Site Summary) is a format for delivering regularly changing web content.
 Many news-related sites, weblogs and other online publishers syndicate their content as an RSS Feed for others.
 RSS allows aggregators, such as GFIS, on the Internet to view and use the information you provide from your website.
 RSS has become very popular and widely supported, providing the best way currently available to promote information from a website.